-The overall lifetime default rate of our Taiwan structured finance ratings remained at 5.4% in 2021 (see table 6).
-There have been five defaults within two transactions from 2003-2021.
+The overall lifetime default rate of our Taiwan structured finance ratings remained at 5.3% in 2023, given muted rating activity coupled with no new securities being rated in 2023 (see table 6).
+There have been five defaults within two transactions spanning 2003 through 2023.

-The differences between default rates at each rating category are relatively minor, and there is no clear pattern showing that higher ratings have a lower default rate.
+The differences between default rates at each rating category are relatively minor, and there is no clear pattern showing that higher ratings have shown a lower default rate.
 However, this is likely due to the limited number of defaults and small sample sizes.

-SC corporate loan collateralized loan obligations (CLOs) have the highest lifetime upgrade rate at 78.8%, followed by commercial mortgage-backed securities (CMBS) at 66.7%.
+SC corporate loan collateralized loan obligations (CLOs) have the highest lifetime upgrade rate of 78.8%, followed by commercial mortgage-backed securities (CMBS), with a lifetime upgrade rate of 66.7%.